bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cinput.md

 Large mouse messages take the form MSG_META_LARGE_-.
 There is one large mouse event for each of the normal pointer, button, and drag events; note, however, that no large events exist for pre-passive or post-passive grabs.
-For the full list of large mouse events, see page 428.
+For the full list of large mouse events, see section [11.2.1."Mouse Events"](#1121-mouse-events).

 One special note about large events: Any object that handles large mouse events should also be prepared to handle normal mouse events.
 The visible